Buckingham East Ward includes the villages of;

 Akeley Buckingham North Buckingham Highlands & Watchcroft, Foscott, Leckhampstead Lillingstone Dayrell Lillingstone Lovell Maids Moreton Stowe Thornborough

-The three Conservative Candidates are: Ade Osibogun - Howard Mordue - Warren Whyte
+The three Conservative Councillors are: Ade Osibogun - Howard Mordue - Warren Whyte

 Warren: is a chartered architect and runs a small architecture consultancy specialising in heritage and ecclesiastical projects.
 Warren lives in Buckingham, and since 2007 has been involved with local politics in North Bucks.
 He has been an elected County, District and Town Councillor, a trustee of Buckingham Old Gaol Museum, establishing the Friends of Buckingham Library and creating BART, the new community bus.
 He’s an active campaigner for Buckingham including delivering improvements to our parks, cycle paths and the environment, including natural flood defences on the River Leck and installing solar panels on the library.

 Howard: has been Mayor of Buckingham twice and campaigns tirelessly to engage with residents and businesses.
 Joining AVDC in 2011 he has held Cabinet portfolios for Leisure and Finance.
 During his period on the Cabinet he encouraged the setting up of Parkrun in Buckingham, persuaded AVDC to invest £2.6 million in the Swan Pool and secured the funding of the improvements to Cornwall’s Meadow car park.
 His commitment to Buckingham is seen in the many local charities he supports including BACAB/Citizens Advice Bureau, Swan Community Hub and Buckingham Christmas Parade.
 He is a Director of Healthwatch Bucks and Treasurer of Buckingham Rotary.